aimacode/aima-java/trunk/aima-all/README.txt

 http://aima-java.googlecode.com/svn/trunk/

-== Current Release: 1.0.0-AIMA3e Published ==
+== Current Release: 1.1.0-AIMA3e Published ==
-1.0.0-AIMA3e Published : 12/10/2009 :<br>
-This is the first full release based on the 3rd edition of AIMA.
+1.1.0-AIMA3e Open Street Map (OSM) extension project added : 05 Feb 2010 :<br>
+This is the first release of AIMA3e-Java with a new extension (aimax) project - Open Street Map (OSM) library, which leverages functionality from the two core (aima-core and aima-core) AIMA3e-Java projects.
 This is based on the following sub-project releases:
   * aima-core (0.9.7) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
   * aima-gui  (0.1.0) : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
+  * aimax-osm (0.1.1) : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
+    * Note: This project is under a different License.

 == Project Organization ==
- * This project is now organized into 3 sub-projects:
+ * This project is now organized into 4 sub-projects:
   * aima-core: contains all the implemented algorithms described in AIMA3e.
   * aima-gui  : contains the GUI and command line demo applications.
 This project is dependent on aima-core.
+  * aimax-osm : contains the Open Street Map (OSM) library and applications.
+This project is dependent on aima-core and aima-gui.
   * aima-all  : is the master project, used by aima-java developers, for creating releases.
  * Sub-Project directory organization is based on the standard [http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html Maven] directory layout.

 == Bug Report - Acknowledgments ==